-This is the basic procedure for property tax petitions, per the Ramsey County (Minnesota) Assessor.
+The following is the basic procedure for property tax petitions, per the Ramsey County (Minnesota) Assessor.
 Your assessor may do things differently, so check with them before making any assumptions:

-- Obtain your property tax petition form
+- Obtain your property tax petition form.

-- Complete the requisite number of copies and attach property tax statements to each
+- Complete the requisite number of copies and attach property tax statements to each.

-- Serve certified copies to the requisite agencies (usually your local assessing authority and the tax or civil court overseeing the case)
+- Serve certified copies to the requisite agencies (usually, your local assessing authority and the tax or civil court overseeing the case).

-- Meet all court-mandated filing deadlines
+- Meet all court-mandated filing deadlines.

-- Schedule and complete an in-person appraisal
+- Schedule and complete an in-person appraisal.

-- Negotiate a settlement, if possible
+- Negotiate a settlement, if possible.

-- If no settlement is reached, schedule your trial date, appear in court, and argue your case with or without legal representation
+- If no settlement is reached, schedule your trial date, appear in court, and argue your case with or without legal representation.

 The petition process can take a year or longer, so it’s not for minor disputes.
 Consult a lawyer with real estate tax experience for personalized guidance.